mantidproject/mantid/docs/source/release/v3.9.0/ui.rst

 Instrument View
 ###############
  - New peak comparison tool on the pick tab.
 The user can select two peaks and information relating to their properties and the angles between them.
+ - Added the ability to drag and drog mask workspaces onto the instrument view.
+This will apply the store workspace to the view.
+ - Added the ability to store masking/ROI/grouping shapes to a table workspace which can be dragged & dropped back onto different instrument views

 Plotting Improvements
 #####################